 Hello Fellow Readers, I am thrilled to report the robin mentioned last week did indeed nest in the Doublefile Viburnum outside our kitchen window.
 Perhaps the same robin that nested there last year.
+Both momma and poppa robin are involved in the homemaking and childrearing, though momma robin plays the primary role in making the nest and sitting vigil on the eggs.
 They say they can return to a spot if they’ve had successful broods prior.
-It turns out both momma and poppa robin are involved in the homemaking and childrearing, though momma robin plays the primary role in making the nest and sitting vigil on the eggs.

 It’s a common mistake to plant young plants too close to the foundation.
-It would be best if you considered the mature width and height and space accordingly.
+It would be best to consider the mature width and height, and space accordingly.
 I did just that.
 Per Michael Dirr, the guru of trees and shrubs and author of the Manual of Woody Landscape Plants, Viburnum plicatum tomentosum ‘Mariesii’ grow eight to ten feet tall and nine to twelve feet wide at maturity.
 A twelve-foot wide shrub means it will grow six feet on each side of the trunk.
 So, planting Sara’s viburnum eight feet from the house was appropriate, providing a two-foot buffer for wiggle room.
-Besides, I knowingly chose the plant to train into a small tree by limbing it up, meaning pruning off the lower branches.
+Besides, I knowingly chose the plant to train into a small tree – limbing it up by pruning off the lower branches.
 That way, I could plant shade-loving perennials and ferns below.

 I think Sara’s mojo may have boosted the growth.
 Her Doublefile Viburnum is far more significant than the anticipated size despite annual pruning.
-In general, once a plant reaches the desired size, you can prune the new growth each year right after they bloom to maintain its size.
-Every year I do just that, and every year it quickly grows back and then some.
+Once a plant reaches the desired size, you can prune the new growth each year right after they bloom to maintain its size.
+Every year I do just that, and it quickly grows back and then some every year.

 This year’s annual pruning will have to wait until after Mr. & Mrs. Robin’s babies fledge the nest, about fourteen to sixteen days after they hatch.
 There’s no rush.
 Instead, let’s relish the miracle of life.
 Garden Dilemmas?
 AskMaryStone@gmail.com